elianalyst/Superstore-Sales-Analysis/README.md

 ## Project Overview
 This project analyzes over 9,000 sales records from a major Superstore using SQL and uncover regional revenue trends, and top-performing products.
 By understanding which segments, regions, and items generate the most revenue and profit, stakeholders can make smarter business decisions, optimize inventory, and identify underperforming areas.

-** Research Question**: What sales patterns emerge across regions, products, and employees — and what are the revenue implications?
+** Research Question** What sales patterns emerge across regions, products, and employees — and what are the revenue implications?

 ---